 Finally, the last ingredient is good, old-fashioned ice to ensure a chilled beverage and smooth texture.

 Remember, improved health is a journey (not an on/off switch), and the best way to learn about green smoothies is by actually experimenting.
 Yes, you will make a few mistakes along the way, but that’s part of the adventure.
+Increasing your daily intake of vegetables can be among the most important health protocols.

 5. Rate Your Passion